mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/external-entities.md

 {{< figure src="/attachments/refguide/modeling/domain-model/external-entities/consumed-service-docs.png" alt=" Virtual Entity and OData Service files" >}}

 {{% alert color="info" %}}
-When you drag an entity that is associated with an entity from the same service already in your Domain model, the association will be displayed and established between the entities.
+When you drag an entity that is associated with an entity from the same service already in your domain model, the association will be displayed and established between the entities.
 For more information on associations between external entities, see [Associations](#properties).
 {{% /alert %}}

 For more information, see [Consumed OData Service](/refguide/consumed-odata-service/).